See Nutshell in action!

 It’s important to get your sales team thinking long-term, and having a sales kickoff can be a great way to get the team thinking about their sales strategies for the year.

-Keep reading to learn what a sales kickoff is, why these kinds of events are valuable to sales teams, and five tips you can use to ensure your kickoff is a huge success.
+Keep reading to learn what a sales kickoff is, why these kinds of events are valuable to sales teams, and seven tips you can use to ensure your kickoff is a huge success.

 A sales kickoff, or SKO for short, is an annual meeting that allows sales teams to set goals for the new year, align strategy, and motivate reps.
 SKOs often last at least a full day and are typically hosted in January or February, though this isn’t a hard and fast rule.